Office supplies are a cost category for every business, small or large, and an ongoing concern for most of our expense management clients.

 Average office supply costs are calculated by a variety of measures.
 One that we like to use is the cost per employee, a figure that can range from a few hundred dollars per year to a more than a thousand, depending on factors like industry and the nature of the business, as well as organizational size, culture and policies.

 A good rule of thumb is $200 per person per year for corporations and $1000 per person in law firms.
-Because of the nature of the legal industry, law firms are likely to always outspend their business brethren.
-Yet this disparity shows just how efficient companies have become in managing expenses, and how much room there may be for improvement in law firms.
+Because of the document-centric nature of the legal industry, law firms are likely to always outspend their business brethren.
+Yet this wide disparity shows how efficient companies have become in managing expenses, and how much room there is for improvement in law firms.

 Offices supplies are a competitive business, and because the products are viewed as commodities, the pressure is constant to keep prices low.
 Vendors will often quote very low prices to win a contract deal, and then gradually increase some of their pricing over time.
 One of the services we provide for clients is a line-by-line review and audit, both to monitor price creep and spot billing errors.
 The typical error rate is about 5%, which can be viewed as a rounding error in some budgets, yet be a costly and unnecessary drain in others.